pywatemsedem.io package

 geopandas.GeoDataFrame

-pywatemsedem.io.modeloutput.identify_rank_sediment_loads(rst_sediexport, threshold, rst_out, rst_endpoints=None)[source]
+pywatemsedem.io.modeloutput.identify_rank_sediment_loads(rst_sedi_export, threshold, rst_out, rst_endpoints=None)[source]

 Identify the highest threshold percentage sediment loads.

-This functions identifies the cumulative distribution of the sediexport (and sewerin, optional) raster:
+This functions identifies the cumulative distribution of the sedi_export (and sewer_in, optional) raster:

-• (optional) map sewerin raster to sediexport raster
+• (optional) map sewer_in raster to sedi_export raster

-• convert sediexport raster to a list-format
+• convert sedi_export raster to a list-format

 • sort from high to low